FSL Policies and Procedures

 Events Involving Alcohol

-If a fraternity or sorority does desire to sponsor an event at which alcohol will be served, it must receive permission of the Director of Fraternity and Sorority Life prior to the event taking place.
+If a fraternity or sorority does desire to sponsor an event at which alcohol will be served, it must receive permission of the Associate Director for Fraternity and Sorority Life prior to the event taking place.
 The conditions under which permission will be granted are as follows:

 - Only beer and/or wine may be served.
 Kegs and other bulk quantities are not permitted unless they are managed and served by a third-party vendor and approved by University officials.